novavi/fdc3-installer/README.md

 Assuming the first call was successful, a subsequent call would not perform any discovery and installation actions because it will detect that FDC3 is already supported in the environment.
 All that the second call will do is to simply log this fact to the console.

-### Why have you missed such a really obvious, better discovery strategy for selecting an FDC3 Agent?
+### Why have you missed such a really obvious, better discovery strategy for selecting an agent?

-The strategies implemented are simply the ones that came to the author's mind when developing the library.
+The strategies implemented are simply the ones that came to the author's mind when initially developing the library.
 It is fair to say that there are only a limited number of strategies that would work on a cross-origin basis (for example, an app has only *very* limited visibility of the micro-frontend container window that spawned it).
-However, ideas for (or implementations of) new and better discovery strategies also work within the practical constraints would be very welcome!
+However, ideas for (or implementations of) new and/or better discovery strategies also work within the practical constraints would be very welcome!

 ### Why have you supported several different discovery strategies?
 Wouldn't it be better to standardise on a single one?